 Abstract: - This paper presents a novel approach of detecting special objects from high resolution satellite imagery.
-In this approach, a bilateral filtering is used to denoise firstly, and a new morphological approach which combines gray scale morphological processing and binary morphological processing is proposed for ROI extraction and feature enhancement.
-A detection operator based on the boundary shape information (BSI) is developed to detect enhanced objects.
-The experiments on images from Google Earth are discussed in the paper.
+In this approach, a bilateral filtering is used to reduce noise, and a new hybrid morphological approach is proposed for ROI extraction and feature enhancement.
+A detection operator based on the boundary shape information (BSI) is developed to detect preprocessed objects.
+The images from Google Earth are tested in the paper.
+Comparisons with popular object detection approaches are also discussed.
 The experimental results show that proposed approach is effective and feasible.
-Compared with other object detection approaches from high resolution satellite imagery such as PCA or MSNN, the proposed approach has better detection performance.

-Key-Words: - BSI, Detection template, Object detection, Vehicle, Aircraft, High resolution satellite imagery
+Key-Words: - BSI, Detection template, Object detection, High resolution satellite imagery, Vehicles, Aircrafts